Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method: Statistical fit

-On the other hand, by propagating the P.A. error during the rotation of the maser system, the $M/D$ estimation changes about 1.19\%, a quantity that is within its error (see Table \ref{tab:Results4par}).
-Hence, we can neglect the error associated with the P.A.
+On the other hand, by propagating the PA error during the rotation of the maser system, the $M/D$ estimation changes by about 1.19\%, a quantity that is within its error (see Table \ref{tab:Results4par}).
+Hence, we could neglect the error associated with the PA.

-\subsubsection{NGC 1320}
+\subsection{NGC 1320}

-The masers of NGC 1320 have been found in just two distinct frequency shifted groups.
-The maser distribution shows an east-west orientation with a P.A. of $75\degr \pm 10 \degr$.
-By considering our results, we could not recognize any systemic maser feature because there are no masers with a speed near the recession velocity of 2825 \text{km s}$^{-1}$.
-For this system we estimated 4 parameters: The BH $x-$ and $y-$offsets, the recession velocity and the mass-to-distance ratio $M/D=1.50\pm 0.07\times10^{5}M_{\odot }/Mpc$.
-In this case, the corresponding BH mass reads $M=(5.12\pm0.37)\times 10^{6}M_{\odot}$.
+The masers of NGC 1320 have been found in just two distinct frequency-shifted groups.
+The maser distribution shows an east-west orientation with a PA of $75\degr \pm 10 \degr$.
+Since systemic maser lines were not detected, we chose the reference position at the middle point between the geometrical centers of the highly frequency-shifted masers.
+For this system, we estimated four parameters: the mass-to-distance ratio $M/D=1.50\pm 0.07\times10^{5}M_{\odot }/Mpc$, the recession velocity, and the BH $x-$ and $y-$offsets with respect to the above-referenced position.
+In this case, the corresponding BH mass reads as $M=(5.12\pm0.37)\times 10^{6}M_{\odot}$.
 By considering $\delta \varphi=17\degr$, the model gives a reduced $\chi^2_{red}=1.127$.

-The general relativistic model allowed us to estimate four parameters for the galaxy NGC 1320, while the $x$-offset of the BH led to a position very close to the blueshifted maser group.
-Nonetheless, we have found that $\chi_{red}^2$ increases as we search for a narrower prior interval for $x_0$ in order to find a more physically feasible position.
-In addition, by considering the propagation of the P.A. error under the rotation, we get a slight difference of 2.64\% in the estimation of the $M/D$ ratio.
-Despite being the galaxy with the biggest change in the mass-to-distance ratio, it is still within the $M/D$ error, as we can see from Table \ref{tab:Results4par}.
+With this general relativistic model, the $x$-offset of the BH led to a position very close to the blueshifted maser group.
+In addition, by considering the propagation of the PA error under the rotation, we obtained a slight difference of 2.64\% in the estimation of the $M/D$ ratio.
+Despite being the galaxy with the biggest change in the mass-to-distance ratio, it is still within the $M/D$ error, as can be seen from Table \ref{tab:Results4par}.